magicknight/quasar-docker/client-dev/README.md

 # quasar-docker client-dev

-To get started developing an application with the Quasar Framework using Docker, you should have copied these files into your project's directory.

-## package.json
-If you want to add dependencies to your application's dev environment at this point, please modify the `package.json` file accordingly.
+Welcome to the Quasar client-dev container building setup.
+Follow the directions below, and you be running with a Docker container to develop a docker app in minutes.

 ## docker-compose up

-Next, start a shell console and be sure to be in this directory and enter
+If you have cloned this repo, you should be in the `/client-dev` directory.
+Start a shell console in this directory and enter

 `$ docker-compose up -d`